Static horizons in cosmology: Summary and Discussion

 We also studied the case of matter plus cosmological constant, where we assumed the pressure component remains equal to the constant cosmological value.
 In all of these cases, we show that the white hole horizon can asymptotically (for large $t$) tend to a static horizon.

-Finally we considered the case of black hole immersed in cosmological matter (with and without cosmological constant) with a velocity function $h$ that changes sign in the vicinity of the black hole.
+Finally, we considered the case of a black hole immersed in cosmological matter (with and without cosmological constant) with a velocity function $h$ that changes sign in the vicinity of the black hole.
+We stress that in order to have a transition from an expanding cosmological phase to a black hole contracting phase, it is necessary to have a sign change in the velocity function.
+This sign change is only physically possible if we have a local positive curvature term $\omega>0$.
+Despite the common lore, this is not possible for other LTB-type metrics with vanishing cosmological constant, which have vanishing or negative $\omega$.
+In particular, for $\omega<0$ with $\zeta>0$ there is no critical value $f_c$ that allows such a transition. \\